carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term3/projects/p1-path-planning/Model Documentation.md

     since the end state is very clear: `(d_lane, s_dot = 0, s_ddot = 0)`.

 4. Convert from Frenet (s,d) to Cartesian (x,y) map coordinates to send to the simulator.
-Please see XXXX for more details.
+Please see Frenet to Cartesian Conversion below for more details.

 Coordinate Systems